-CAL_lID_L2_333mCLay-ValStage1-V3-01 data are Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) Lidar Level 2 1/3km (333m) cloud layer data.
+CAL_lID_L2_333mCLay-ValStage1-V3-01 data are Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation (CALIPSO) Lidar Level 2 1/3km (333m) cloud layer data, Validated Stage 1 Version 3-01.
+Data collection for this product is complete.
 Version 3.01 of the Lidar Level 2 data products is a significant improvement over previous versions.
 Major code and algorithm improvements include: the elimination of a bug in the cloud clearing code that caused a substantial overestimate of low cloud fraction in earlier data releases- enhancements to the cloud-aerosol discrimination algorithm that increase the number of diagnostic parameters used to make classification decisions - improved daytime calibration procedures, resulting in more accurate estimates of layer spatial and optical properties- an entirely new algorithm for assessing cloud thermodynamic phase.
 Within the Lidar Cloud Layer Product there are two general classes of data: Column Properties (including position data and viewing geometry) and Layer Properties.
 The lidar layer products consist of a sequence of column descriptors, each one of which is associated with a variable number of layer descriptors.
 The column descriptors specify the temporal and geo-physical location of the column of the atmosphere through which a given lidar pulse travels.
 Also included in the column descriptors are indicators of surface lighting conditions, information about the surface type, and the number of features (e.g., cloud and/or aerosol layers) identified within the column.
 For each feature within a column, a set of layer descriptors is reported.
 The layer descriptors provide information about the spatial and optical characteristics of a feature, such as base and top altitudes, integrated attenuated backscatter, and optical depth.
-New parameters for the V3.01 product include: column optical depths, layer top pressure, layer base pressure, layer mid-point pressure, layer top temperature, and layer base temperature.
-Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observations (CALIPSO) was launched on April 28, 2006 to study the impact of clouds and aerosols on the Earth's radiation budget and climate.
+New parameters for the V3.01 product include column optical depths, layer top pressure, layer base pressure, layer mid-point pressure, layer top temperature, and layer base temperature.
+CALIPSO was launched on April 28, 2006 to study the impact of clouds and aerosols on the Earth's radiation budget and climate.
 It flies in the international A-Train constellation for coincident Earth observations.
-The CALIPSO satellite comprises three instruments, the Cloud-Aerosol LIdar with Orthogonal Polarization (CALIOP), the Imaging Infrared Radiometer (IIR), and the Wide Field Camera (WFC).
+The CALIPSO satellite is comprised of three instruments, the Cloud-Aerosol LIdar with Orthogonal Polarization (CALIOP), the Imaging Infrared Radiometer (IIR), and the Wide Field Camera (WFC).
 CALIPSO is a joint satellite mission between NASA and the French Agency, CNES.

 N: 90.0 S: -90.0 E: 180.0 W: -180.0